iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

     - The name `wisdom-0` is derived from the Helm release name since it is not specified in the version or in `application.metadata`.
 The name is derived by appending the index of the version in the list of versions; `-0` in this case.
     - Alternatively, an `inferenceServiceSpecification` could have been provided.

     To support routing, a `Service` (of type `ExternalName`) named `default/wisdom` pointing at the KNative gateway, `knative-local-gateway.istio-system`, is deployed.
 The name is the Helm release name since it not specified in `application.metadata`.
-Further, an Iter8 [routemap](../../../user-guide/topics/routemap.md) is created.
-Finally, to support the blue-green rollout, a `ConfigMap` (`wisdom-0-weight-config`) is created to be used to manage the proportion of traffic sent to this version.
+Further, an Iter8 [routemap](../../../user-guide/routemap.md) is created.
+Finally, to support the blue-green release, a `ConfigMap` (`wisdom-0-weight-config`) is created to be used to manage the proportion of traffic sent to this version.

 Once the `InferenceService` is ready, the Iter8 controller automatically configures the routing by creating an Istio `VirtualService`.
 It is configured to route all inference requests to the only deployed version, `wisdom-0`.
 ### Verify routing